insanepenguin/EPB-site/index.md

                   <span class="tm-title-small">May 2018 - Aug 2018</span>
                 </h3>
                 <p class="mb-0">
-                  •	Piloted a solution monitor lab environments recreation using the Internet of Things.\
+                  •	Piloted a solution monitor lab environments recreation using the Internet of Things.<br>
-                  •	Using a Raspberry pi, MQTT, and Apache NIFI, prototyped a system that allowed for remote monitoring and alerting of lab conditions.\
+                  •	Using a Raspberry pi, MQTT, and Apache NIFI, prototyped a system that allowed for remote monitoring and alerting of lab conditions.<br>
                   •	This prototype is a starting point for developing further IOT solutions.\
                   •	Along with being a Proof of Concept to show the validity of this approach to lab monitoring.\